UCL/research-computing-with-cpp/05libraries/sec01ChoosingLibraries.md

 ## Summary

-* In C++ prefer few well chosen libraries (the work to replace them may be harder than in other languages such as MATLAB/Python)
+* In C++ prefer a few well chosen libraries (the work to replace them may be harder than in other languages such as MATLAB/Python)
 * Be aware of their licenses for future use and distribution
 * Keep a log of any changes, patches, etc. that you make
 * Be able to compile all your own code, including libraries
-    * so need common build environment. (eg. CMake, Make, Visual Studio).
+    * so need to work in a commonly used build environment. (e.g. CMake, Make, Visual Studio).

 [PythonCourse]: http://github-pages.ucl.ac.uk/rsd-engineeringcourse/
 [Python04Intro]: http://github-pages.ucl.ac.uk/rsd-engineeringcourse/ch04packaging/01Libraries.html